 Silverado 33-inch tires and no lift – Options

 The internet is rife with queries about people wanting to know if it’s actually possible to run a bigger than 33” tire on a stock suspension without issues.
 How many actually end up running bigger than 33s on stock suspension is another story altogether.
 Most will at a minimum opt for a leveling kit or some wheel spacers to allow better clearance inside the wheel arches and increased clearance from the UCA.

 Once you go bigger like a 2” or 3” lift with a combination of aftermarket rims with a more negative offset things become a lot easier, but also a lot more expensive.

 So the absolute biggest tire you can squeeze in a stock Silverado, without a leveling kit, and no suspension kit would be a big 33”, but it might require a bit of wheel well modifications, especially at full lock in reverse.

-A 33” tire can be in the form of any of the following sizes depending if you intend going off-road or you just want a more aesthetically pleasing look.
+A 33” tire can be in the form of any of the following sizes depending on if you intend to go off-road or you just want a more aesthetically pleasing look.

 |17” Wheel Size||18” Wheel Size||20” Wheel Size|

 |255/80R17 = 33.1x10R17|

 285/75R17 = 33.8×11.2R17